emmanuvelfeon/personal-finance-tracker-python/README.md

 # personal-finance-tracker-python
-This is for learning purpose only
+This is for learning purpose.
+The codes are from another tutorial.
+This is for Practice and learning.